envimate/message-mate/README.md

 }
 ```

-When we want to use our Log Action, we have to register the Action and the handler at
+When we want to use our Log Action, we have to make it known to the Channel.
+Each
-the Channel:
+Channel has an `ActionHandlerSet` set during creation.
+Only those code Actions
+can be used as final code Action of the code Channel, that have a matching
+ActionHandler registered in the set.
+If an unknown Action is encountered, an
+`NoHandlerForUnknownActionException` is thrown.

+To add your custom Action, register it the your custom `ActionHandlerSet`:
 ```java
 ActionHandlerSet<Object> actionHandlerSet = DefaultActionHandlerSet.defaultActionHandlerSet();
 actionHandlerSet.registerActionHandler(Log.class, new LogActionHandler<>());